apache/nuttx-apps/graphics/twm4nx/README.txt

     initializes the VNC window.
 For some reason, the VNC client breaks the connection.
 The server is no longer connected so Twm4Nx constipates and and eventually hangs.
+  2019-05-08:  I abandoned the VNC interface and found that things are much
+    better using a direct, hardware framebuffer.
+The background comes up properly and the Icon Manager appears properly in the upper rightthand corner.
+The Icon Manager Window can be iconfified or de-inconified.
+    The Icon Manager window can be grabbed by the toolbar title and moved about on the window (the icon grab'n'move does not work however).
+    Further progress depends upon getting a main menu in place.
+The main menu should come up on any click on a visible region of the background.